-Jon: And so when you began this there was no question of art involvement in any sense.
-It was all electronics and commerical functions.
+Jon: And so when you began this there was no question of art involvement in any sensex.
+It was all electronics and commercial functions.

 Steve: Oh yeah, there's still no question of art involvement.
-I'm certainly not an artists, under any stretch of the imagination by professionally accepted standards, I guess.
+I restainly not an artists, under any stretch of the imagination by professionally accepted standards, I guess.
 I mean I create with the thing because I know how it works electronically.
-And I'm able to create stuff that I've passed off as art.
-Some of it for considerable amounts of money considering whta it was.
-But I wouldn't call myself a creative artist even though I creat stuff I do it with x it./ixmxmore like a technician knowing what the machine c an do and knowing what somebody wants done.
-And a lot of the stuff that has been created with this stuff that people call art I'd also put into the same category as the stuff I do as a technician.
-Becuase I don't think somebody walking over to his TV set and turning the horizontal hold off and photographing the screen constitutes art.
+And I'm able to create stuff that I've bassed off as art. come of it for considerable amounts of money considering whta it was.
+But I wouldn't call myself a creative artist even though I creat stuff c an do and knowing what somebody wants done.
+And a lot of the stuff that has been created with this stuff that people call art \P^{I} d also put into the same category as the stuff I do as a techmician.
+Decrease I don't think somebody walking over to his TV set and turning the horizontal hold off and photographing the screen constitutes art.
 But neither does a pile of cmeent blocks at the Metropolitan Museum of Art consititute art.
-I have a pile of cement blocks in the back which I'm considering also s elling for \$10,000 but nobody wanted to buy them yet.
-I also have a pile of plasterboard which I'm going to put out as' soon as the cement blocks are sold.
+Schave pile of cement blocks inthe back which I'm considering also s elling for \$10,000 but nobody wanted to buy them vet.
+Talso soon as the cement blocks are sold.
 By the modern standards of art I'm sure I'm an artist.
-By other standards I'm sure I'm not, xxiix including my own.
+By other standards I'm sure I'm not, exitix including my own.
 But I'm a damned good technician and I can crank out pretty images but video art is a pretty vague field.

 Jon: What are the total products of Rutt Electrophysics?

 Steve: Right now we're doing TV production, which is one of the products.